owlbarn/tutorial/book/optimisation/README.md

 $$x_{n+1} = x_{n} - \frac{f(x_n)}{f'(x_n)}.$$ {#eq:optimisation:newton}

-We can use the Algorithm Differential module in Owl to do that.
+We can use the Algorithm Differention module in Owl to do that.
 In the next example we find the root of $x^2 - 2 = 0$, i.e., find an approximate value of $\sqrt{2}$.
 The Owl code is just a plain translation of [@eq:optimisation:newton].